adeari/DTable/README.md

 DTable
 ======

-This is an data table implementation, using jQuery 1.10.2 and [Nunjucks](http://jlongster.github.io/nunjucks/) for templating.
+This is a data table plugin, using jQuery 1.10.2 and [Nunjucks](http://jlongster.github.io/nunjucks/) for templating.
 Highly customizable, you can modify the template and use your own designe.

 DTable is module based, you can add/extend modules if you want to change default behaviors.
 You can even change the template engine by creating a new template module.

-The built in template is bootstrap 3 based table, but you can use anything from table to div per row.
+The built in template is bootstrap 3 based table, but you can use anything.

 How to use
 ----------

-This branch is used to develop DTable, you can find the built javascripts in the build directory.
+This branch is used to develop DTable, you can find the plugin in the build directory.

 For some examples, see server/web/index.php file in this branch.